mendix/cf-mendix-buildpack/README.md

 You can now log in to your application with the configured admin password.

-For PostgreSQL we support setting additional parameters in the connection uri retrieved from the VCAP.
-To set additional JDBC parameters set the `DATABASE_CONNECTION_PARAMS` environment variable as JSON key-value string.
+For PostgreSQL, the buildpack supports setting additional parameters in the connection URI retrieved from the service binding.
+To set additional JDBC parameters, set the `DATABASE_CONNECTION_PARAMS` environment variable as JSON key-value string.

 ```shell
 cf set-env <YOUR_APP> DATABASE_CONNECTION_PARAMS '{"tcpKeepAlive": "true", "connectionTimeout": 30, "loginTimeout": 15}'
 ```

-Note: if you set `DATABASE_URL` provide it as JDBC connection string (prefixed with `jdbc:` and including parameters, `DATABASE_CONNECTION_PARAMS` is not needed then.
+*Note: if you set `DATABASE_URL` as JDBC connection string (prefixed with `jdbc:` and including parameters, `DATABASE_CONNECTION_PARAMS` is not required.*

 #### Supported VCAP Schemas

- Cloud Foundry database services are detected from VCAP bindings and translated into Mendix M2EE configuration.
-In case no database service is bound the fallback is the environment variable `DATABASE_URL`.
+ Cloud Foundry database services are detected from Cloud Foundry service bindings ([VCAP](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES)) and translated into Mendix Runtime configuration.
+In case no database service is bound, the fallback is the environment variable `DATABASE_URL`.

-All database configuration code can be found in `lib/database_config.py`.
-VCAP service bindings have preference over `DATABASE_URL`.
-VCAP are recognized on the identifier and/or tags.
+All database configuration code can be found in [`database.py`](buildpack/core/database.py).
+Service bindings have preference over `DATABASE_URL`.
+Service bindings are recognized on the identifier and/or tags.

 ##### PostgreSQL using RDS Service Broker